Categories: Money

 Every year it was the same story – until you relocated to another country.
 Suddenly, April 15 didn’t seem like such a big deal anymore.
 Like all Americans, you have to pay any taxes you owe by April 15 to avoid interest and penalties.

-However, here’s the catch: Most expats won’t have to pay any U.S. taxes, thanks to claiming either the Foreign Earned Income Exclusion or the Foreign Tax Credit.
-These two IRS provision can reduce an expat’s tax liabilities so they aren’t being taxed twice.
+However, here’s the catch: Most expats won’t have to pay any U.S. taxes thanks to claiming either the Foreign Earned Income Exclusion or the Foreign Tax Credit.
+These two IRS provisions can reduce an expat’s tax liabilities so they aren’t being taxed twice.

 For US citizens filing taxes from abroad, the new “April 15” is actually June 15.
 Expats receive an automatic two-month extension until June 15 each year in order to give them enough time to file their foreign tax return first.